jolibrain/godd/README.md

 # GoDD
 🧠 [DeepDetect](https://github.com/jolibrain/deepdetect) package for easy integration in any Go project

-Godd offer a simple way to use [DeepDetect](https://github.com/jolibrain/deepdetect) in your Go software, by providing a simple interface to communicate with the different API endpoints supported by DeepDetect.
+GoDD offer a simple way to use [DeepDetect](https://github.com/jolibrain/deepdetect) in your Go software, by providing a simple interface to communicate with the different API endpoints supported by DeepDetect.

 # Install